artkuznetsov/my-first-blog/README.md

 1. Open file dataswitch/db.py with help an any text editor.

-in the function	def make_conn_string() replace the variable driver on "FreeTDS".
+2. in the function "def make_conn_string()" replace the variable driver on "FreeTDS".

 For install an additional packs you can just follow this command: